 For the purposes of this regulation, the following definitions shall apply:

 3.1.
-"Vehicle type with regard to Real Driving Emissions" means a group of vehicles which do not differ with respect to the criteria constituting a "PEMS test family" as defined in point 6.3.1.
+"Vehicle type with regard to Real Driving Emissions" means a group of vehicles which do not differ with respect to the criteria constituting a "PEMS test family" as defined in paragraph 6.3.1.

 3.2.
 Test equipment

 3.2.1.
-"Accuracy" means the difference between a measured value and a reference value, traceable to a national or international standard and describes the correctness of a result (Figure 1).
+"Accuracy" means the difference between a measured value and a reference value, traceable to a national or international standard and describes the correctness of a result, as depicted in Figure 1.

 3.2.2.
-"Adapter" means a pipe attachment that connects the exhaust tailpipe of the tested vehicle to the exhaust mass flow meter.
+"Adapter" means in the context of this regulation mechanical parts that allow the connection of the vehicle to a commonly used or standardised measurement device connector.

 3.2.3.
 "Analyser" means any measurement device that is not part of the vehicle but installed to determine the concentration or the amount of gaseous or particle pollutants.